wmjordan/Codist/README.md

    These **options will take effect on new document windows**.
 Existing document windows won't be affected.

-2. Within the *Extra line margins* group box, you can adjust margins between lines to make code lines more readable.
+2. To share or backup your settings of Codist, you can use the *Save* and *Load* buttons.

 # Acknowledgements
 I have learned a lot from the following extension projects.